Written by Olivia Farrow, RD, MHSc

 The etiology is the root cause of the problem that the dietitian can address or at least lessen the signs and symptoms of.

-- Is this the root cause?
+- Is this the main root cause of the problem?

 The Signs and Symptoms